About

 Recipes You Can Expect to Find Here

-I have always been about teaching the food history, strain lineage, strain pairings, medicinal properties of strains, and flavor profiles of food and cannabis together.
-I have also dedicated the last 15 years to teaching not only traditional cannabis cuisine but also raw cannabis cuisine.
+I have always focused on educating others about the history of food, the lineage and pairings of cannabis strains, their medicinal properties, and the flavor profiles of both food and cannabis combined.
+Additionally, for the past 15 years, I have been committed to teaching not only traditional cannabis cuisine but also the preparation of raw cannabis dishes.

 Carnivore Diet, Carnivore Recipes